snt-arg/iMarker_detector_ros/README.md

 The next step is to intall the cloned submodules and define dependencies and other distribution-related configurations using the provided `setup.py` file in the root directory.
 Then, run `pip install -e .` in the **root directory** to install the package and its dependencies.
 You can also run the same command in the submodules directories to install them.

+### IV.
+Build Catkin Package

+Finally, when everything has been installed, you can run `catkin build` to build the files.

 <!-- rosrun csr_detector_ros main_usb.py -->

 ## 🤖 ROS Topics and Params